morganstanley/ts-mocking-bird/readme.md

 ### Jasmine / Jest Matchers

-When a mocked function is setup the custom matchers that are used by `ts-mocking-bird` are automatically setup.
-However this can only be done if this setup occurs within a `before` function.
+When a mock is created using `Mock.create()` the custom matchers that are used by `ts-mocking-bird` are automatically setup.
+However this can only be done if the creation occurs within a `before` function.
 If you need to manually setup the custom matchers please call `addMatchers()`:

 ```typescript
 import { addMatchers } from '@morgan-stanley/ts-mocking-bird'